Pasáček z doliny: Plot

 The film is set in 1947 Beskydy.
 It follows a 10-year-old boy who regularly shepherds cows next to a destroyed German tank.
-He grandfather usually looks after him because the boy doesn't have a father and mother has to work.
+His grandfather usually looks after him because the boy doesn't have a father and mother has to work.
 One evening, he meets two mysterious persons.
 He thinks it is a king of slapsticks with his scribe.
 They are in fact members of Ukrainian Insurgent Army who plan to plunder the village.

 Reception

 The film has won an award in Bánská Bystrica for artistic execution.